 We use state-of-the-art genetic and micorscopy tools to record high-quality movies allowing us to extract quantitative data from cell division movies.

 Below is an exemple of a movie acquired during the first cell division of a geneticaly engineered C.elegans embryo expressing two different types of fluorescent fusion proteins.
 The left panel displays microtubules associated fluorescent protein.
 The right panel shows chromosomes associated fluorescent protein signal.
 The central panel is a fake-color merge of both microtubule-associated and chromosomes-associated signals.
 Such movies enable us to simultaneously monitor the behaviour of these subcellular structures.

-The coordination of spindle-positioning forces during the asymmetric division of the C. elegans zygote is revealed by distinct microtubule dynamics at the cortex.
+The coordination of spindle-positioning forces during the asymmetric division of the Caenorhabditis elegans zygote.

 Microtubule Feedback and LET-99-Dependent Control of Pulling Forces Ensure Robust Spindle Position.

 Bouvrais H, Chesneau L, Pastezeur S, Fairbrass D, Delattre M, Pécréaux J.